 Preliminary evidence links genetic mutations with autism and a deficit in the endocannabinoid system.
 The endocannabinoid system regulates emotional responses, including anxiety, behavioral reactivity to context, social interaction, and the function of the immune system, all of which are aspects of autism.
 Right now it is unclear, based on current understanding of the alterations in the endocannabinoid system in children with autism, if activating the system or blocking the system will help with the symptoms.
 However, one case report and numerous anecdotal reports reveal that cannabinoids may help some children with this disorder have better communication, less repetitive behaviors, less anxiety and better social interaction.
 I have medically supervised the administration of CBD-rich, THC-rich and combination CBD+THC cannabis preparations, often taken as sublingual or swallowed oil or edible preparations.
 Recently, some of my patients have responded quite well to THCA oil, the non-psychoactive cannabinoid found in the raw unheated plant.
 Approximately 50% of parents report improvement with less anxiety, better sleep, improved speech, better focus and learning, and less tantrums with cannabis treatment.
 A few patients showed worsening symptoms, and after the treatment was discontinued, the patients returned to baseline.
 In those who have responded positively, there are no reports of adverse side effects.
 Since autism is a spectrum disorder, it is difficult to generalize results.
 I treat each patient based on their unique characteristics, but it is clear to me that some are responding to cannabis treatment with improvement in their quality of life and without unwanted side effects.

-“Cannabis for Pediatric Autism” is the third installment of a five-part series on Children and Cannabis Medicine.
+“Cannabis for Pediatric Autism” is the third installment of a four-part series on Children and Cannabis Medicine.

 To learn more about the compounds in cannabis and how they’re healing everything from chronic pain to epilepsy, check out Dr. Bonni’s wonderful new book: Cannabis Revealed